MartianQXD/QBisim/README.txt

     Bisimilar
     0.13887596130371094

-And the generated pLTSs can be found in folder "parse_output" as "concrete1-1.gv.pdf" and "weak_concrete1-2.gv.pdf".
+And the generated pLTSs can be found in folder "parse_output" as "concrete1-1.gv" and "weak_concrete1-2.gv".(Temporary disabled.)

 ## Input Files and Correspoonding Output Files